igorkamyshev/withease/apps/website/docs/magazine/global_variables.md

 ## Theoretical solution

 The key of this problem is global state.
-Let's see how to avoid global state in different frameworks.
+Let us see how to avoid global state in different frameworks.

 ### React-way